-Although you can translate a simple equational definition into just about any programming language that supports recursion, it is best to have a language that supports equations directly.
+Although you can translate a simple equational definition into just about any programming language that supports recursion, it works best in a language that supports equations directly.
 Here, we see how to convert equations to Cinnameg with very little modification from their mathematical forms, making equations a viable and practical way of defining functions.

 To apply a function in Cinnameg, just write the function followed by its argument.
 Parentheses are not required.
-For example, expression \mathtt{sqrt} 4.0 evaluates to 2.0.
-Often, we write parentheses for clarity.
-(Parentheses are required around tuples, and where needed to override precedence rules.
-Function application has higher precedence than binary operators, so f(x+y) is not the same as fx+y.)
+For example, expression sqrt 4.0 evaluates to 2.0.

+Feel free to write parentheses for clarity.
+Function application has higher precedence than binary operators, so f(x+y) is not the same as fx+y.

-To express a definition with one equation in Cinnameg, introduce the equation with the word Define, and end it with %Define, as in the following definition of function sqr, where $sqr(x) = x^2$.
+To express a definition with one equation in Cinnameg, introduce the equation with the word Define, and end it with %Define, as in the following definition of function sqr, where $\operatorname{sqr}(x) = x^2$.